bluedragon1221/papa_stories/md/37_The_Blackberry_Wars.md

 ---
 title: The Blackberry Wars
+lesson: Take care of a problem early before it becomes a monster.;Opposition enhances our appreciation of the good times.;Adversity is our friend, not our enemy.
+Embrace it.
 ---

-Life Lessons:

-- Take care of a problem early before it becomes a monster.
-- Opposition enhances our appreciation of the good times.
-- Adversity is our friend, not our enemy.
-Embrace it.

 Since Lori and I moved into the Ridgefield homestead house in the summer of 2006, I have been waging a war with the deadly blackberry invasion